honest comparison

 Is Junocal cheaper than WellnessLiving?

-Does Junocal have native POS?
+Does Junocal have built-in point-of-sale?

-No. Junocal handles gift cards natively (gift card issuance, redemption, balance tracking) but doesn't ship native point-of-sale for general retail (apparel, mats, props, in-studio purchases).
+No. Junocal handles gift cards (gift card issuance, redemption, balance tracking) but doesn't include point-of-sale for general retail (apparel, mats, props, in-studio purchases).
 For studios with meaningful retail operations, the working pattern is to use Square or Stripe Terminal alongside Junocal for in-studio retail and have Junocal handle the booking-and-membership operation.
 The two tools coexist cleanly for studios where retail is a side revenue stream rather than core.

-Does Junocal have native payroll?
+Does Junocal have built-in payroll?

 What about WellnessLiving's branded mobile app?